+- A-Level Business

-- Level 3 Cambridge Technical courses
+- Level 3 Cambridge Technical Business courses

-- Other Level 3 courses including BTEC's and AS/A Levels

 - Employment with training.

-Course Computer Science GCSE Speak to:- Mr Holmes / Mr Renshaw
+Course: OCR GCSE Computer Science Speak to: Mr James / Mr Renshaw

-Why choose Computer Science
+Why choose Computer Science?

-- It's a great way to develop critical thinking, analysis and problem-solving skills, which can be transferred to further learning and to everyday life - Computer Science focuses on computational thinking, which develops problem solving skills that can be transferred to any subject area.
+- It's a great way to develop critical thinking, analysis and problem-solving skills, which can be transferred to further learning and everyday life - Computer Science focuses on computational thinking, which develops problem solving skills that can be transferred to any subject area.

-This qualification enables students to
+This qualification enables students to:

-- Develop their understanding of current and emerging technologies and how they work - Look at the use of algorithms in computer programs - Think creatively, innovatively, analytically, logically and critically - Acquire and apply creative and technical skills, knowledge and understanding of IT in a range of contexts - Develop computer programs to solve problems
+- Develop their understanding of current and emerging technologies and how they work - Look at the use of algorithms in computer programs - Think creatively, innovatively, analytically, logically and critically - Acquire and apply creative and technical skills, knowledge and understanding of IT in a range of contexts - Develop computer programs to solve problems - Evaluate the effectiveness of computer programs.

-1 GCSE at grade 9-1
+1 GCSE at grade 9-1.

-The GCSE contains 2 units of study.
-Computer Systems & Computational Thinking, Algorithms and Programming.
+The GCSE contains two units of study:

+- 1. Computer systems - 2.
+Computational thinking, algorithms and programming.

 The two units are externally assessed.
+These are

-These are assessed through two 1hr 30 min examination papers set and marked by the exam board.
-These are each worth 50% each of the overall grade (100% in total).
+assessed through two 1hr 30 min examination papers set and marked by the exam board.
+These are each worth 50% of the overall grade (100% in total).
 Students will also have the opportunity to undertake a programming project.

-- An interest in mathematics and problem solving - Knowledge or interest of coding languages - The ability to read and interpret information - Basic computer and technology skills including using computers and other technology - An enjoyment of using technology
+- An interest in mathematics and problem solving - Knowledge or interest of coding languages - The ability to read and interpret information - Basic computer and technology skills including using computers and other technology - An enjoyment of using and understanding technology.